wvanbergen/chunky_png/CONTRIBUTING.md

 Specs:

-- Include specs that test your changes.
+- Always include specs that test your changes, to prevent me from breaking your code later.
 - If your specs use PNG files, try to keep them as small as possible to keep the test suite snappy.
 - Make sure that the specs are passing for all Rubies on [Travis CI](https://travis-ci.org/wvanbergen/chunky_png/).